kaushalvivek/WhatsApp-Autotext/README.md

 ## Things You Can Do:

-Send your dad a new quotation by his favourite author everyday with a 'Good Morning Dad' text, at 8:00am every morning. :')
+Send your dad a new quotation by his favourite author with a 'Good Morning Dad' text, at 8:00am every morning. :')
 Among others.

 **PS:** *If you find this cronjob useful, do start and share.*